jamesshore/ergotest/docs/automation_api.md

 The modules will *not* be reloaded if they have been loaded before, even if they have changed.
 As a result, this method is only suitable for automation that exits back to the command line after running the tests.

-Does *not* detect infinite loops or uncaught exceptions.
+Does *not* detect infinite loops, uncaught exceptions, or early exits.

 If any of the _modulePaths_ fail to load, the remaining modules will still run.
 Each failed module will generate a failed [TestCaseResult](#testcaseresult).